Special Forces Group (Belgium): Selection phase

-The selection phase includes a selection week, where candidates are tested on their physical condition, map reading ability, general military knowledge, and shooting techniques.
+The selection phase includes a selection week during which candidates are tested on their physical condition, map-reading ability, general military knowledge, and shooting techniques.
 A psychological evaluation is also performed.
-This is followed by a one-week specialized training program, which focuses on reaching the basic level necessary for beginning the actual stage.
+This is followed by a one-week specialized training program that focuses on reaching the basic level necessary to begin the actual stage.
 While many topics are covered, map reading and shooting techniques are emphasized.
-Finally, there is a one-week ‘Identification of Military material’ (IM) course.
+Finally, there is a one-week 'Identification of Military material' (IM) course.

 Basic training

-The extensive training program is physically and mentally challenging training program, lasting approximately 6 months.
+The extensive training program is physically and mentally challenging, lasting approximately 6 months.
 Aside from technical skills and military knowledge, candidates must meet high standards regarding initiative and motivation.
-During this phase, candidates are taught basic skills necessary for surviving hostile environments.
-The basic training consists of 3 phases: the Orientation, Technical, and Tactical phases, each about 2 months in duration.
-After successful completion of the basic training, candidates may be called an operator, although certification is not given until the end of the evaluation phase.
-The Orientation phase is physically intense, and mainly individual period.
-The emphasis during this phase is map reading and the ability to work independently and alone.
-The orientation phase is concluded with the ‘Tenderfeet’.
-An individual map reading exercise of more than 100 km within 48 hours.
+During this phase, candidates are taught the basic skills necessary to survive hostile environments.
+The basic training consists of 3 phases: Orientation, Technical, and Tactical, each lasting about 2 months.
+After completing basic training, candidates may be called operators, although certification is not awarded until the end of the evaluation phase.
+The Orientation phase is physically intense and mainly an individual period.
+The emphasis during this phase is on map reading and independent work.
+The orientation phase is concluded with the 'Tenderfeet', an individual map reading exercise of more than 100 km within 48 hours.

 Some of the areas covered during this phase are: